How to Create a Sitemap for Free with Python Without Installing Python

 The Free sitemap tool we’ll use performs the following actions to generate a sitemap for any website:

-It will create sitemap from url that you will provide when prompted.
+It will create a sitemap from the URL you will provide when prompted.

 Fetches All Links: It starts by fetching all internal links from the provided website URL

-Sorts Alphabetically: After cleaning up, the script will rearrange your sitemap entries alphabetically making it easy for you to look for any links in the sitemap.
+After cleaning up, the script will rearrange your sitemap entries alphabetically, making it easy to find links in the sitemap.

-Provides Snippets: After crawling the script will give you snippets of code around where each URL was found to ensure you can easily troubleshoot broken links
+After crawling, the script will give you snippets of code around where each URL was found to ensure you can quickly troubleshoot broken links.

-Here is the code: Just copy the free sitemap builder code and I'll show you where to paste it.
+Here is the code: Copy the free sitemap builder code, and I'll show you where to paste it.

 Free Online Sitemap Generator Code